curl/curl/projects/wolfssl_README.md

 Studio 2010+ although you must change the platform toolset to match your version of Visual Studio if you're not using Visual Studio 2012.

-Also, after you build wolfSSL you'll have to modify the curl and libcurl project files to point to where the wolfSSL lib files are located.
+After you build wolfSSL you'll have to modify the curl and libcurl project files to point to where the wolfSSL lib files are located, even if curl and wolfSSL folders are at the same directory level.
+Also, since Visual Studio builds of wolfSSL don't generate an options file you'll either have to create your own wolfssl-folder/cyassl/options.h and wolfssl-folder/wolfssl/options.h (both should have the same contents) or remove HAVE_CYASSL_OPTIONS_H from the libcurl project's preprocessor definitions.

 DLL specific, Developer specific
 --------------------------------